JSON (xm_json)

 }

 Example 4.
-Processing multiple JSON objects
+Parsing multiple JSON objects and arrays

 JSON objects spanning multiple lines